graphile/graphql-toe/README.md

 Managing this yourself is a huge hassle, and most people don't bother - instead either rejecting requests that include errors (and losing the "partial success" benefit of GraphQL) or treating all `null` as ambiguous: maybe it errored, maybe it's null, we don't know.
-Or worse, they treat error nulls as if they are data nulls, and cause much heartbreak!
+Or worse, they treat an error-null as if it is a data-null, and cause much heartbreak!

 **Well, no more!**